Oil & Gas

-- competition from alternative sources of energy and the transition to electric vehicles
+- competition from alternative sources of energy

 - securing future oil and gas supply

-Fast growing technologies such as machine learning and predictive analytics are opening up new possibilities for oil & gas.
+Fast growing technologies such as machine learning and predictive analytics are opening new possibilities for oil & gas.
 Companies that embrace these new technologies will become more efficient and sustainable.
-Looking ahead, companies are investing in leading research in converting crude oil directly to chemicals or hydrogen as a possible energy source choice for the future.
+Looking ahead, companies are investing in leading research in converting crude oil directly to chemicals or hydrogen as a possible energy source for the future.

 What is the current position of the oil & gas industry?

-The ageing workforce is a big issue in oil and gas because the sector is set to see around half of its existing workforce leaving over the course of the next ten years or so.
+The aging workforce is a big issue in oil and gas because the sector is set to see around half of its existing workforce leaving over the course of the next ten years or so.
 Additionally, the pandemic and ensuing oil price crash resulted in thousands of job lay-offs in the industry.

 Companies need to make sure they recruit, train, and most importantly, keep their young new recruits in the industry.
 However, hiring new recruits in the middle of an industry wide sustainability transition will not be easy, companies will need to battle the negative reputation the industry has as an employer, with fierce competition from other industries suffering from a labour shortage for the best recruits.